Skip to main content

 Ascent at Colton: Modern Gated Living

-Ascent at Colton caters to buyers seeking new construction and low-maintenance living.
-The gated townhome community features solar-powered designs, energy-efficient systems, and resort-style amenities.
-Its location near major medical and employment centers makes it especially attractive to commuters.
+Ascent at Colton features new construction and low-maintenance townhomes.
+The gated townhome community features solar-powered designs, energy-efficient systems, and includes shared amenities such as community facilities and landscaped areas .
+Its location near major medical and employment centers makes it especially The location is six minutes from Loma Linda medical center and 15 minutes from Riverside.

 Other Notable Areas